sueszli/notionBackup/README.md

 - **markdown exports:** lose data because markdown can't express everything that html can, like toggles, nested blocks, etc. Markdown is not good for exporting.

 - **html exports:** are minified, contain weird css and mess up latex equations because html needs the katex library to render them.
-This means that you need to format the html code, remove some css and cache the katex library locally for offline backups
+This means that you need to format the html code, remove some css and cache the katex library locally for offline backups.

-This tool helps you with these issues.
+This tool helps you do just that: Fix your html exports.

 You just need to: